 Sometimes it can be a bit tricky to identify when our dogs are scared and anxious, as they can’t simply tell us how they’re feeling.

-Anxiety in dogs, The Subtle Signs Your Dog Needs Help
+Signs Your Dog Needs Help

 Anxiety is a normal stress response, but it can affect your furry best friend‘s quality of life when it becomes chronic or overwhelming.